 In 2014, at the 65th edition of the Michetti Prize, he received the “Dante Ruffini e Maddalena Pettirosso” award.
 He took part in the exhibition La Luce e l’Icona, under the care of Lorenzo Canova, in Cimitile Basiliche Paleocristiane (NA).
 Another personal exhibition, aMare, dates back to 2015 and is accompanied with a text by Alberto Dambruoso, at the Galleria Tralevolte, Rome.
 He was also invited to the Premio Vasto, at the Scuderie of Palazzo Aragona, Vasto (CH).
 In 2016, he took part in the exhibition Fragili Eroi, curated by Roberto Gramiccia, at the Museo Carlo Bilotti, Rome.

-Various works of the artist are present both in public and private collections, among which are called to mind: the National Gallery of Modern Art, the MACRO, the permanent collection of the Foreign Ministry at the MFA, and Palazzetto Venezia in Rome and the MART in Rovereto, Italy.
+Various works of the artist are present both in public and private collections, among which are called to mind: the National Gallery of Modern Art, the MACRO, the permanent collection of the Foreign Ministry, Palazzetto Venezia in Rome and the MART in Rovereto, Italy.

 Amongst who wrote about Sandro Sanna, are the following: